Paul László: Biography

-László completed his education in Vienna, Austria before moving to Stuttgart, Germany, where he rapidly established himself as a prominent designer, winning the admiration of, among others, Salvador Dalí.
-However, the rising tide of antisemitism and Nazism made László's position precarious in Europe due to his Jewish ancestry.
+László completed his education in Vienna before moving to Stuttgart, where he rapidly established himself as a prominent designer, winning the admiration of, among others, Salvador Dalí.
+However, rising antisemitism and Nazism made László's position precarious in Europe due to his Jewish ancestry.
 He applied for and accepted a professorship teaching architecture at the Universidad Tecnica Federico Santa Maria in Chile.
-However, never intending to go to South America, László was hidden by friends of his until 1936, when he was able to get passage on an oceanliner, which was not headed to South America, but rather New York City.
-Ironically, and without László's knowledge, some of his work appeared in Adolf Hitler's Eagle's Nest (the Kehlsteinhaus) near Berchtesgaden which infuriated Albert Speer, chief architect of Nazi Germany and close advisor to Hitler.
+However, never intending to go to South America, László was hidden by friends until 1936, when he secured passage on an ocean liner to New York City.
+Ironically, and without László's knowledge, some of his work appeared in Adolf Hitler's Kehlsteinhaus; this infuriated Albert Speer, chief architect of Nazi Germany and close advisor to Hitler.

-Arriving in New York City, he bought an automobile, drove to Southern California, and established an office in affluent Beverly Hills, California.
-László's reputation preceded him.
-He was popular with the wealthy political and acting elite.
+After arriving in New York, László bought an automobile and drove to Beverly Hills, California, where he established a practice on Rodeo Drive.
+Starting in 1941 and continuing for over 25 years, László maintained his design studio at 362 North Rodeo Drive.
+László rented the entire building from the owner when it was still incomplete; he immediately took on the task of designing the interiors, the exterior details and all of the furniture, complete with fabrics.
+The studio also had a small area showcasing his work.
+By 1952, his business made $1.5 million each year.

+In the 1940s, before and after World War II, László took William Krisel as an apprentice while he was studying at the University of Southern California.

 Carved table lamp.
 Woven shade by Maria Kipp; form sculpted by Frank Frederick Kern (1896–1977).

-In 1948, László joined with George Nelson, Charles Eames and Isamu Noguchi to design for the Herman Miller company.
-The furniture lines presented by Herman Miller from 1948 have been called the most influential groups of furniture ever manufactured.
-Nevertheless, László was not pleased with the arrangement and the relationship ended in 1952.
-Starting in 1941 and continuing for over 25 years, László maintained his design studio at 362 North Rodeo Drive in Beverly Hills.
-László rented the entire building from the owner when it was still incomplete and he immediately took on the task of designing the interiors, the exterior details and all of the furniture complete with fabrics.
-The studio also had a small area showcasing his work and helped him achieve even greater prominence.
-He designed department stores for Bullock's Wilshire, Goldwaters, Robinson's, Saks Fifth Avenue, Halls (Crown Center, Kansas City), Hudson's Bay and Ohrbach's.
-Also, he designed many of the casinos and showrooms in the Howard Hughes-owned hotels in Las Vegas.
-László achieved further fame with his elegant bomb shelter designed for John D. Hertz.
-He also conceived "Atomville", a futuristic underground city, of which a later version was proposed in a letter to the U.S. Air Force.